Grantone/News/README.md

 Specifications

 #### Behaviour	Input	Output
-Display Various News sources<br	The articles title, date, description and image are displayed Read the content of the article	then Click on the article and it takes him to the source's site that displays the articles Setup/Installation Requirements
+Display Various News sources.
+The articles title, date, description and image are displayed Read the content of the article	then Click on the article and it takes him to the source's site that displays the articles Setup/Installation Requirements